Amulet-Team/construction-specification/specifications/version_0/section_data_table.md

 Tag ID, which can either be  7 (for TAG_Byte_Array) or 11 (for TAG_Int_Array) or 12 (for TAG_Long_Array)

 ### Blocks Array
-The block array for each chunk is a flattened array of size specified in the [metadata section table](metadata.md#section-table) with each element being an index into the block palette.
+The block array for each chunk is a flattened array of size specified in the [metadata section index table](metadata.md#section-index-table) with each element being an index into the [block palette](metadata.md#block-palette).

 ### Entities and TileEntities
-Entities and TileEntities are contained in a `TAG_List` with each element being a `TAG_Compound` of the entire NBT data associated with the given Entity/TileEntity
+Entities and TileEntities are contained in a `TAG_List` with each element being a `TAG_Compound` of the entire NBT data associated with the given Entity/TileEntity.
+They are serialised into the format for the version specified in the [metadata](metadata.md#export-version)